mayank0274/api-tester/readme.md

 # Rest Api Tester

 ->This tool helps you to test rest api in easy way in acode

 -> This plugin use "axios" module to send request

 -> If you get "axios network error" in Post/Put request use "cors" in api server file

+# Usage

+Type "restapi" in command pallete('...' dot in bottom navigation bar) enter api url select request method and wait for response

 # Latest version

 `1.0.1`
 ->Better user experience

 ->Response display in better readable format

-# Contact me
+# 📬 Contact me

-:mailbox_with_mail: Feature suggestion/Bug report on with subject "Acode - Rest Api Tester"
+Feature suggestion/Bug report on with subject "Acode - Rest Api Tester"

 sharma.mayank0274@gmail.com